6t41m0ct5/6t41m0ct5/README.md

 ![Codewars profile](https://github.com/user-attachments/assets/7fad5f0e-7454-4714-9089-a6b2a8c74247)\
 Loved library's: cryptodome(rsa, duh), sympy(<3), matplotlib(learning)\
 Love to watch:\
-[@Tsoding] (https://www.github.com/Tsoding) ,idk why but when i watch him i have a +100 to efficiency\
+[Tsoding](https://www.github.com/Tsoding) ,idk why but when i watch him i have a +100 to efficiency\
-[@theprimeagen] (https://www.github.com/theprimeagen)ThePrimeagen just a cool guy that will make your code ⚡Blazingly Fast⚡\
+[ThePrimeaGen](https://www.github.com/theprimeagen) just a cool guy that will make your code ⚡Blazingly Fast⚡\
-Also love watch the C++ and was love to code in C# in college\
+Also love watch the C++ and was love to code in C# in college, will use this love to make a templates in Cryptool2, stay tuned !^^
 # Cryptography
 RSA One love ❤️\
-Primes and all what comes with them\
+Primes and all what comes with them
 # Math
 Papers?^^)\
-Just love prime numbers, factorizations, approximations\
+Just love prime numbers, factorizations, approximations
 #  CTF
 2021 - 2021 Undergrounds\
 10th Place Studentctf2021\
 2021 - 2023 RHT\